Section 17 of the Constitution Act, 1867: Text of section 17

-Section 17 is found in Part IV of the Constitution Act, 1867, dealing with legislative power.
-It has not been amended since the Act was enacted in 1867.
+Section 17 is found in Part IV of the Constitution Act, 1867, dealing with the federal legislative power.

+Legislative history

+This provision went through a number of changes in the legislative process.
+The first version, set out in the Quebec Resolutions, read:

+Two years later, the version adopted at the London Conference added the monarch:

+In the first rough draft of the bill, the equivalent provision was modelled on the London Resolution version, and included the monarch, but in the next draft, the monarch was omitted.
+In the third draft, the monarch was again included and the Legislative Council re-named the Senate:

+The provision did not take its current form until the final draft, prior to the introduction of the bill in the British Parliament.

+Section 17 has not been amended since the Act was enacted in 1867.
+The reference to "the Queen" does not change when the monarch is a king.

 Purpose and interpretation

 Section 17 establishes a bicameral parliament, modelled on the British Parliament.
-The Queen's role is primarily ceremonial, although her assent is necessary for a bill passed by the two houses of Parliament to become law.
-Her role is almost invariably performed by the Queen's representative, the Governor General of Canada, on her behalf.
+The King's role is primarily ceremonial, although his assent is necessary for a bill passed by the two houses of Parliament to become law.
+His role is almost invariably performed by the King's representative, the Governor General of Canada, on his behalf.

 The upper house, the Senate, is an appointed body.
 The senators are allocated by regions, with the Maritime region, Quebec region, Ontario region, and Western region each having twenty-six senators.
 Newfoundland and Labrador and the three territories are not part of any region.
 Newfoundland and Labrador has six senators, and each territory has one senator.
 Senators are appointed by the Governor General on the advice of the prime minister of Canada, and serve until age 75.